InsureMO/rainbow-d9/d9-n3/README.md

 > `$mpos`, `mpos` is position for mobile only.

+### Render On Specific Devices

+Specify specific widgets to render only on particular devices using `$renderOn` or `renderOn`.
+The valid values are `desktop`, `mobile`, `tablet`, and `touchable`.
+You can also specify multiple devices by connecting values with `,` or `;`.
+It's important to note that if no rendering device filter is applied, the component won't render at all, and thus, won't have any event listeners.
+If no device is specified, it will be assumed to render on all devices.

 ## Attribute Guard

 Any attributes that are not captured by a specific parser will be eventually parsed by the attribute guard.
 The attribute guard follows the